Oscar-97/Copypasta-Binder-for-Source-Engine/README.md

 </p>

 ## Instructions

-1. Run the command `python main.py` to start the program.
+Activate a virtual environment, install the dependencies, and run the `python main.py` command to start the program.

-2. Follow the prompts in the GUI to use the program, select a .txt file and press convert.
-3. Save the .cfg file in `...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg` and execute it in game.
+Follow the GUI prompts to use the program, select a text file and press convert to bind.
+Save the .cfg file to `...\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg` and run it in game.

-4. Or set -netconport `<number>` in launch options, together with host and port in the application to automatically spam in game.
-Click the remote button to start the process.
+~~Alternatively, set -netconport `<number>` in the startup options along with host and port in the application to automatically spam in-game.
+Click the remote button to start the process.~~ Not available in CS2.

+Adjust the maximum number of characters and the word length to your liking by modifying the `split_text` function in `cbse_functions.py`.

+---

+Would it have been sufficient to have no GUI at all?
+Certainly, this was created mainly to tinker with tkinter and explore its features, while using the [Sun Valley ttk theme](https://github.com/rdbende/Sun-Valley-ttk-theme).